phkaeser/wlmaker/doc/ROADMAP.md

 * Themes/Styles
   * [done] Settle on whether to use 'Themes' or 'Styles'.
 Update files & references.
   * Add means to change theme while running.
+    * [done] Add functions to change window's style while running.
+    * Add function to change the background color while running.
+    * Add function to change Dock and Clip style while running.
+    * Wire up changing Cursor Style while running.
+    * Add function for changing tasklist style while running.
+    * Cleanup the Debian menu so it works for personal use.
+    * Adds theme "Name" plist entry.
+    * Add menu entry and generator to load from `Themes/...` files.

 * Windows
   * Store and accept window state (fullscreen, maximize) before mapping.